alkerway/hls-simulator/README.md

 ## How It Works

 The process is API-based.
-It is easy to use curl to perform requests.
+One can use curl to perform requests.
 Currently it works with level manifests only, no masters.
+To set up the server, run the following:
+1. `npm install`
+2. `npm run build`
+3. `cd dist`
+4. `node index.js`

 ### Starting a Session